BaptisteMassardier/STSAFE-A_device_authentication/README.md

 ## Getting started with the project

+### Prepare the middlewares

+This project uses two middleware: [STSELib](https://github.com/STMicroelectronics/STSELib) and [X-CUBE-CRYPTOLIB](https://www.st.com/en/embedded-software/x-cube-cryptolib.html).
+Before compiling the project, you need to download these middleware.

+- STSELib
+  - This dependency is already included as a submodule in the project repository.
+  - If you have cloned the repository, you can update the submodule by running:
+    ```bash
+    git submodule update --init --recursive
+    ```
+  - If you have downloaded the repository as a ZIP file, you can download the latest release from [STSELib releases](https://github.com/STMicroelectronics/STSELib/releases).

+- X-CUBE-CRYPTOLIB
+  - Follow the [instructions](./Middlewares/X-CUBE-CRYPTOLIB/README.md) to download and install the X-CUBE-CRYPTOLIB middleware.

+### Build and run the project

-- Connect the [X-NUCLEO-ESE01A1](https://www.st.com/en/ecosystems/x-nucleo-ese01a1.html) expansion board on the top of the [NUCLEO-L452RE](https://www.st.com/en/evaluation-tools/nucleo-l452re.html) evaluation board.
+- Connect the [X-NUCLEO-ESE01A1](https://www.st.com/en/ecosystems/x-nucleo-ese01a1.html) expansion board on top of the [NUCLEO-L452RE](https://www.st.com/en/evaluation-tools/nucleo-l452re.html) evaluation board.

 ![](./Pictures/X-NUCLEO_eval_kit.png)

-- Connect the board to the development computer and Open and configure a terminal software as follow (i.e. Teraterm).
+- Connect the board to the development computer and open and configure a terminal software as follows (e.g., Teraterm).

 ![](./Pictures/teraterm_config.png)

 - Open the STM32CubeIDE projects located in Application/STM32CubeIDE

-- Build the project by clicking the “**Build the active configurations of selected projects\ **” button and verify that no error is reported by the GCC compiler/Linker.
+- Build the project by clicking the “*Build the active configurations of selected projects*” button and verify that no error is reported by the GCC compiler/Linker.

-- Launch a debug session then wait the debugger to stop on the first main routine instruction and press Start button to execute the main routine.
+- Launch a debug session, then wait for the debugger to stop at the first instruction in the main routine, and press the Start button to execute the main routine.

 > [!NOTE]
-> - Power configuation Jumper must be set to 3V3-VCC.
+> - Power configuration jumper must be set to 3V3-VCC.
 > - The COM port can differ from board to board.
-Please refer to windows device manager.
+Please refer to Windows Device Manager.

-<b>Result</b> :
+**Result** :

 This project reports execution log through the on-board STLINK CDC bridge.
 These logs can be analyzed on development computer using a serial terminal application (i.e.: Teraterm).